physimals/fabber_core/doc/theory.rst

    the known range of expected T1 values.
 In conventional model fitting we would either need to fix the value of T1 or allow it to vary in any way to fit the data, potentially resulting in physically unlikely parameter values (which nevertheless fit the data well!)

+ - Related to the above, we can potentially fit models which are formally 'over specified' by parameters (i.e. where there are different combinations of parameter values which produce identical output).

  - The output includes information about how confident we can be in the parameter values as well as the values themselves.